Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor-first-steps.md

 - He's friendly with the griffon and has been occasionally feeding it rats.
 It sometimes flies away to hunt.
 - There’s a giant rat in the basement.

+Ask the player to make a DC 12 Wisdom saving throw.
+On success, they hear a voice whispering in their mind, "This place is dangerous."
+On failure, the PC believes that this is a spontaneous thought that occured to them.

 ## House Tour
 The Player will probably want a tour of the manor, the layout of which is detailed in [[Appendix B]].
 The second floor is an array of ten small bedrooms, and the dining area is a large room with a long table with enough space for twenty people.